EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 But the point here is that it doesn't need dozens of new modules installed or upgraded.
 It's just a single module in pure Perl that you can even install in your application tree.
-This is a huge advantage if you're dealing with a legacy application which has an old Perl tree and you want to play safe.
+This is a huge advantage if you're dealing with a legacy application which uses an old Perl tree and you want to play safe.

 So, if you're starting from scratch, go with Mojolicious.
 It lets you prototype fast and doesn't let you down later.

 However, starting from scratch is not always an option.
 Actually, it's a rare opportunity.
-There's a whole world of "legacy" working applications which day by day generate real money.
+There's a whole world of legacy applications and they generate real money day by day.
 It's simply not possible or even desirable to throw away something that works for something that would do the same thing but in a "cooler" way.
-In ten years, the way we're coding will look old as well, probably.
+In ten years, the way we're coding will look old anyway.

 ### Interchange